Libensemble/libensemble/docs/tutorials/jobcontroller_forces_tutorial.rst

 functions using the :doc:`job controller<../job_controller/overview>`.
 In this tutorial, our calling script registers an external C executable that simulates electrostatic forces between a collection of particles.
 The ``sim_f`` routine then launches and polls this executable.
-This allows us to scale our C application using libEnsemble without rewriting it as a Python ``sim_f``.

-It is often possible to use ``subprocess`` calls from Python or system-specific commands such as ``jsrun`` or ``aprun`` to run calculations.
+It is possible to use ``subprocess`` calls from Python to issue commands such as ``jsrun`` or ``aprun`` to run applications.
 Unfortunately, hard-coding such commands within user scripts isn't portable.
-Furthermore, many systems like Argonne's :doc:`Theta<../platforms/theta>` do not allow running jobs to submitting additional jobs from the compute nodes. libEnsemble's job controller was developed to directly address such issues.
+Furthermore, many systems like Argonne's :doc:`Theta<../platforms/theta>` do not allow running jobs to submit additional jobs from the compute nodes.
+On these systems a proxy launch mechanism (such as Balsam) is required. libEnsemble's job controller was developed to directly address such issues.

 Getting Started